burtonr-test/bot-tester/readme.md

 # bot-tester
-This is a repo to test Github bots and such
+This is a repository to test Github bots and such